eliasjunior/home-video-docs/README.md

 Here's why:
 * Build something that I enjoy doing so.
 * Apply good code practices because I want flexibility to change and evolve.
-* Pray with React and Node.
+* Play with React and Node.
-* I have a bunch of videos on my hard drive and I was curious on how I could build something to access it.
+* I have a bunch of videos on my hard drive and I was curious to how I could build something to access it.

 ### Built With